krgn/bufr/README.md

 (possibly wrapped in `Arc`) to worker threads wherer it gets send to different destinations.

+Only when all threads successfully sent-off the underlying buffer it gets dropped and returned to the pool for reuse.

 This little example project is just for keeping track of that pattern, possibly for future use in some networking server code.